 How AI can change Software Testing?

-Artificial Intelligence (AI) and Machine Learning( ML) have graduated from becoming mere technical concepts and tools to full-fledged buzzwords.
+Artificial Intelligence (AI) and Machine Learning( ML) have graduated from mere technical concepts and tools to full-fledged buzzwords.
 They have inspired everything from great films to philosophical debates.
-More importantly, they have opened up the possibility for incredible advancement in every possible human activity, be it medicine or gaming.
+More importantly, they have allowed incredible advancement in every possible human activity, medicine or gaming.

 Let’s find out.

 It is common for QAs to spend significant time ensuring that new code does not break the existing codebase.
 Each time developers add new code, new tests must be carried out.
 Regression testing cycles are extremely time-consuming when undertaken manually and can burden QAs to a large extent.

 - Traditional QA methods involve checking off a list of tasks that ensure the software works how it is meant to.
 Initially, this is feasible when only a few features have to be tested.

 - But as features increase, QAs face difficulty meeting deadlines while performing comprehensive tests.

 - The more complex an application, the more difficult it is to ensure it receives full test coverage.

 Automated Testing has gone a long way in assuaging the challenges of manual testing.
 Repetitive tests such as regression and sanity tests can be automated via multiple tools, most notably Selenium WebDriver.